ncu-psl/ReModuRutt/README.md

 After complete the installation, user can find ReModuRutt in Visual Studio Tools menu.

 When using for the first time, you need to select the folder where to store the rules, or select existing rule folder.\
-Sample rule files can be downloaded [here](https://github.com/ncu-psl/ReModuRutt/tree/master/AnalysisExtension/Rule).
+Sample rule files can be downloaded [here](https://github.com/ncu-psl/ReModuRutt/tree/master/AnalysisExtension/Rule), and choose folder `Rule` when select existing rule folder.

 ---